Butterfly locs are simply another variant of faux locs that are braided using wavy hair.

 In this article, we’ll take a look at everything you need to know about butterfly locs.

-We’ll cover things such as how to butterfly locs, type of hair used, how long they last and 25 butterfly locs hairstyles.
+We’ll cover things such as how to butterfly locs, type of hair used, how long they last, how long butterfly locs take, how to seal butterfly locs and 25 butterfly locs hairstyles.

 What are butterfly locs?

-Butterfly locs are a variant of faux locs achieved using different techniques and wavy hair where the hair is loosely wrapped to give it a distressed/unraveled look.
+Butterfly locs are a variant of faux locs achieved using the crotchet method where wavy hair is looped into a braid using a crotchet needle and then loosely wrapped to give it a distressed/unraveled look.

 What type of hair is used for butterfly locs?

 Any type of wavy hair such as freetress water wave braiding hair can be used for butterfly locs.

 Butterfly locs can last for 2 to 3 months or more with proper maintenance in place.

 How much do butterfly locs cost?

 Butterfly locs range from $180 to $300 if you want an extended length.
 If you decide to DIY them, $100 will be enough for the complete look.